-Six men fined during crackdown on illegal off-roading in Brecon Beacons
+Six fined for illegal off-roading in Brecon Beacons

 Main article content